-Brent planning committee has narrowly approved a submission from First Storage, to redevelop its existing site in First Way Wembley for mixed-use.
+Brent planning committee has narrowly approved a submission from First Storage to redevelop its existing site in First Way Wembley for mixed-use.

-The application, which was approved by four votes to three, proposes the mixed-use redevelopment of the site, demolishing the existing three-storey industrial building and replacing it with five new blocks, ranging from 12-storeys to 24.
+The application, approved by four votes to three, proposes the mixed-use redevelopment of the site, demolishing the existing three-storey industrial building and replacing it with five new blocks, ranging from 12-storeys to 24.

 The proposal, developed by Collado Collins Architects, is for a total 600 Build-to-Rent flats with a proposed mix of 39 studios, 228 with one bedroom, 279 with two and 54 with three.

-Thirty-six of the three-bedroom homes will be provided at a London Living Rent, and 24 of the one-bedroom homes will be at a discount market rent, which equates to 35 per cent below market.
+Thirty-six of the three-bedroom homes will be provided at a London Living Rent and 24 of the one-bedroom homes will be at a discount market rent, which equates to 35 per cent below market.